 - Playwriting 101, a five day writing workshop led by leading practitioners, offering writers crucial foundation learning and space with peers in a supported environment

-- Six half day specialist workshops facilitated by theatre makers working today, giving writers a unique insight into the various approaches to
+- Six half day specialist workshops facilitated by theatre makers working today, giving writers a unique insight into the various approaches to writing for performance

 - Access to an individual mentor who will support the writer dramaturgically through all writing projects during the programme, offer pastoral support, and challenge and encourage the writers’ individual practice and open up new ways of thinking